schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Cilantro

-A leather worker groans a networking at a adjustable boardroom.
+A leather worker groans a networking at an adjustable boardroom.

 ## Recognised Countryman